Antioch Tree Accident Lawyer

 - Abdominal injuries

-Tree injuries may entitle you to recover a number of damages:
+Tree injuries may entitle you to recover several damages:

-- Medical costs: Medical expenses related to the accident can be recovered from your hospitalization, surgeries, medicines, testing and specialists to physical therapy.
+- Medical costs: Medical expenses related to the accident can be recovered from your hospitalization, surgeries, medicines, testing, and specialists in physical therapy.

 A development application or permit is required to remove a protected tree anywhere within the city.
 The permit can be obtained either from the Department of Parks, Leisure and Community Services or if it has been approved for development application.
 The City Engineer may approve the removal of a tree if it presents an immediate hazard.
-Trees on residential properties may be removed by the homeowner without a permit if they are not on the protected list, are below a certain size or add to land stability.
-Local residents can contact the Planning Division at 925-655-2700 to find out if they require a permit.
+The homeowner may remove Trees on residential properties without a permit if they are not on the protected list, are below a specific size, or add to land stability.
+Local residents can contact the Planning Division at 925-655-2700 to determine if they require a permit.

-Tree maintenance and removal are the owners' responsibility in areas such as shopping centers, apartments, and businesses.
-An owner of a property would be responsible if a tree fell and injured or killed someone.What Type of Trees Are Commonly Found Around Antioch?
+Tree maintenance and removal are the owners' responsibility in shopping centers, apartments, and businesses.
+An owner of a property would be responsible if a tree fell and injured or killed someone.What Types of Trees Are Commonly Found Around Antioch?

 Antioch has a dry-summer subtropical climate, which places it in the 9-b planting zone.
 Summers tend to be very warm, and winters are relatively mild.
-This area is often planted with trees that grow quickly, such as:
+This area is often planted with trees that proliferate, such as:

-- Blue elderberry is a really fast-growing tree and can reach 15 feet in about three years.
+- Blue elderberry is a fast-growing tree reaching 15 feet in about three years.